Billplz/api_slate/source/index.html.md

 Use this API to create a card token for 3DS Visa / Mastercard cards.
 Remember to store the response, as no card details nor tokens will be stored in Billplz's servers.

+###### Flow

+1. Create card & token using this [Create Card](#v4-tokenization-senangpay-create-card) API.
+1. Merchant redirects card holder to Senangpay's 3DS authentication page.
+1. Card holder inputs credit/debit card details and submits the form.
+1. Upon 3DS verifcation success, Billplz will send a POST request to merchant's callback_url containing masked card details together with CARD_ID and TOKEN.
+1. Merchant compares the checksum sent, and store card details if they match.

-To charge a card with the token generated, refer to this [API](#v4-tokenization-senangpay-charge-card).
+To charge a card with the token generated, refer to [Charge Card](#v4-tokenization-senangpay-charge-card) API.

 > Example request: